 Thanks to a generous grant from the Historical Society of the Episcopal Church, travel reimbursement grants are available to individuals who would like to use the African American Episcopal Historical Collection (AAEHC) for research.
 Faculty, graduate students, undergraduates, independent researchers, and Episcopal clergy and laypersons are encouraged to apply.
 Funds may be used for transportation, meals, lodging, photocopying, and other research costs.

 Further information may be found in the “Travel Grant” section of the sidebar to the right.
-The 2016 application cycle is complete.
-Please check later this year for the 2017 application.

 2016 Grant Recipients

 - Dr. Heath W. Carter (Valparaiso University) – The Kingdom of God May Yet Reign: The Social Gospel in American Life

 - Mr. Stanley Jenkins (Morgan State University) – The Black Church and the Politics of Respectability During the Late Nineteenth Century and Early Twentieth Century

 2015 Grant Recipients

 - Mr. Lance Poston (University of Kentucky) – Deconstructing Sodom and Gomorrah: A Historical Intervention in the Mythology of Black Homophobia